 Our Vision

-Our vision is to see a world in which children from Black and Ethnic communities can live free of cruelty, exploitation and abuse at the hands of others.
+Our vision is to see a world in which children from Black and Ethnic communities can live free of cruelty, exploitation, abuse and harm at the hands of others.

 OUR FIVE THEMATIC Work Areas

-• To raise the profile of Black and Ethnic children in the UK, increase awareness of their needs, improve policies and practices, and develop the leadership potential of Black and Ethnic youths.
+To raise the profile of Black and Ethnic children in the UK, increase awareness of their needs and vulnerabilities, improve policies and practices to prevent and adress adverse childhood experiences.
 Activities include research and publishing reports; media engagement; conferences, seminars, workshops, and training programmes for policy makers, service providers, parents, faith and community leaders, young people; communities.

-• Working closely with policy makers to shape the development of policy and regulatory action to promote the well-being and protection of children.
+Working closely with policy makers to shape the development of policy and regulatory action to promote the well-being and protection of children and young adults.

-• In partnership with others, to put in place programmes and projects to help relieve some of the suffering and hardship that Black and Ethnic children experience.
+In partnership with others in our community, to put in place programmes and services to help relieve some of the suffering, harm and hardship that Black and Ethnic children experience.

-• Working to support children, young people and families in crisis or at the point of breakdown through effective early intervention and crisis intervention services.
+Working to support children, young adults and families in crisis or at the point of breakdown through effective early intervention and crisis intervention services.

 AFRUCA and The Six Principles of Safeguarding Children